kevinsullivan/cs2120f22/README.md

     - git config --global user.email "your@email.here"
 - You may now work in and exit from VSCode as you wish.
 VSCode will let you re-open this project when you're ready to work on it again.

-You now have, up and running, the coolest mathematical development environment ever.
+You now have, up and running, a nice discrete math development environment ever.
 You're done here now!

-## Of course, if your're curious

-- Yep, that was clickbait, but hey, your new environment delivers many capabilities.
-They include the following.
-  - VSCode will be open and ready for you to start developing your applications with professional-quality infrastructure
-  - A containerized/virtual computer delivering a richly configured environment including the Lean Prover and its library of formalized mathematics (mathlib)
-    - Ubuntu 20.04 LTS operating system
-    - Lean Prover Community, with mathlib
-    - Widely used VSCode IDE
-    - Root "shell" into Ubuntu container.
-    - VSCode operates on a clone of your repo created in your container
-  - The entire development environment builds itself when you first follow these procedures
-- The clone of your repo is in the directory, /workspaces, in the container.

 ## If you find a problem or an opportunity